zhgzhg/Drizzle/README.md

 /*
  * Hello World Arduino sketch.
  *
- * This sketch depends on the libraries described below.
-You can either manually download them by hand via the
+ * This sketch depends on the libraries and settings described below.
+You can either manually download them via the Library Manager
- * Library Manager or use the "Apply Drizzle @ Markers" command from the Tools menu.
+ * and select the needed options by hand, or do all of the above via the "Tools -> Drizzle -> Apply Markers" menu command.
  *
  * @BoardManager esp8266::^2.6.3::https://arduino.esp8266.com/stable/package_esp8266com_index.json
  * @Board esp8266::esp8266::NodeMCU 1.0 (ESP-12E Module)